Winter is approaching and with it comes SAD.

 If you’re really keen to take on winter, try the Winter Is Coming Workout, and start building that summer body early.
 For those who don’t like the freezing weather, that’s cool (get it?), you can always do Steve’s 20-minute hotel room workout (pro tip: you don’t actually need to be staying in a hotel room to do the workout… that was $250 I’ll never get back).

-As for diet, Steve has already highlighted, if you’re going to eat unhealthy foods during winter, let’s at least be smart about it and negate the impact the holidays have on our waistlines.
+Plus, Steve has already highlighted that if you’re going to eat unhealthy foods during winter, let’s at least be smart about it and negate the impact the holidays have on our waistlines.
 Try your best to provide a counterbalance to those comfort foods, and keep your diet as close as you can to what it is the rest of the year.

 When exposure to sunlight is low, your body makes less Vitamin D. According to this study, Vitamin D deficiency affects nearly HALF of the world population.
 It is important for overall health.
 Our friends over at Examine say that if your diet is decent and there’s only one supplement you’re taking, it should probably be Vitamin D during these upcoming months.